Cannabis research is slowly proving what anecdotal wisdom has been preaching for decades.

 Dr. Michael L. Eisenburg and Dr. Andrew J. Sun, from Stanford University, looked into the cannabis research on the effects of cannabis on male sexual and reproductive function.
 They found that “Marijuana use is independently associated with increased sexual frequency and does not appear to impair sexual function.”
 To be specific, male cannabis consumers have twenty percent more sex than their non-consuming counterparts.

-TEN: Cannabis Research Figured Out Where THC Goes In The Brain to Kill Pain
+TEN: Where THC Goes In The Brain to Kill Pain

 This section of the brain holds many CB1 receptors, which THC activates in turn.
 The study used a single dose of THC vs placebo for chronic pain.
 Doctors evaluated using a subjective pain rating scale and resting brain state of the ACC.
 A fMRI (functional MRI) machine measured changes in blood flow throughout the brain.